Laura Fuentes

 • If you were cooking this on LOW, push the cooking mode to HIGH.

 • Combine half and half with corn starch until there are no visible clumps.
-Add the slurry to the slow cooker dish, add add the peas.
+Add the slurry to the slow cooker dish, and add the peas.
 Stir to combine.
-Cook for 10 minutes and serve.
+Cook for 15 minutes, or until ready to serve, to thicken it.

 Notes